-STEM Careers Pathway,-Health Careers Pathway Business Electives
+STEM Careers Pathway and Health sss

 Sports Medicine

 The Introduction to Sports Medicine course is a two (2) semester course designed for students who are interested in fields such as athletic training, physical therapy, medicine, nursing, fitness, kinesiology, nutrition and other sports medicine related fields.
 This course has two teaching components both in the classroom and lab (AT room or Weight room), both will require a lot of hands on applications.
 The course focuses on the basic information and skills important in the recognition of care, prevention, and rehabilitation of athletic injuries.